Event details

 -

-There will be sandwiches and freshly made pasties, as well as tea and coffee available to buy on the night.
+There will be sandwiches and freshly made pasties, as well as tea, coffee and cold drinks available to buy on the night.

 - 4. Can I bring gazebos, tents, barbecues or awnings?